Cutting tool (machining)

 In the context of machining, a cutting tool or cutter is typically a hardened metal tool that is used to cut, shape, and remove material from a workpiece by means of machining tools as well as abrasive tools by way of shear deformation.
-The majority of these tools are designed exclusively for metals.
+The majority of these tools are designed for metals, but are also used on hard rubber, synthetic resins, slate, marble, and other materials.